Srg-Shv/S-bidirectional-synchronizer/README.md

 - **Parallel processing**: Multiple file operations (copying, updating, removing) are handled concurrently to improve speed.
 - **Automatic directory creation**: If one of the directories doesn't exist, it will be automatically created.
 - **File update detection**: Files are updated based on modification times.
-- **Deletion handling**: Files and directories that exist only in one directory are deleted in the other to maintain synchronization.
 - **Logging**: All synchronization activities are logged to a file (`bi-sync.log`) for easy monitoring and debugging.

 ---